-IVHQ programs attract a broad range of volunteers from all walks of life, although a majority of these volunteers are young adults, there is a growing number of mature volunteers taking part on our programs.
-With volunteers traveling abroad year-round on a range of programs, it’s hard to predict who exactly will be taking part on your selected program.
+IVHQ programs attract a broad range of volunteers from all walks of life, and while most of these volunteers are young adults, there is a growing number of volunteers over 50 going abroad.
+Volunteers travel abroad year-round on a range of programs, so it’s hard to predict exactly who will be taking part on your selected program.

 What’s my accommodation going to be like?

-Best volunteer abroad programs for grown ups
+Best volunteer abroad programs for over 50s

 Cusco is a wonderland of natural beauty and cultural diversity, so it is no surprise it’s on many bucket lists.
-A region blended with ancient Inca ruins and Spanish colonial cathedrals there is no shortage of points of significance to visit, and none is bigger than Machu Picchu.
-So those with an inner desire for exploration will feel right at home.
+A region blended with ancient Inca ruins and Spanish colonial cathedrals, there is no shortage of points of significance to visit - none more popular than the iconic Machu Picchu.
+Those with an inner desire for exploration will feel right at home.

-Projects: Childcare Teaching English Medical Animal Care Jungle Conservation Construction and Renovation Andean Immersion Special Needs Care Holiday Experience Spanish Service Learning Course
+Projects: Childcare, Teaching English, Medical, Animal Care, Jungle Conservation, Construction and Renovation, Andean Immersion, Special Needs Care, Holiday Experience, Spanish Service Learning Course

 When?
-Volunteer programs every Monday
+Volunteer programs every Monday.

 Where?
-Volunteer placements are located in Cusco and surrounding valleys
+Volunteer placements are located in Cusco and surrounding valleys.

 When?
 Volunteer programs start on the 1st and 15th of every month.